Composing…

 The Hinglaj temple is open year-round but the principal time to visit is the annual Hinglaj Yatra (April, Chaitra Navratri) when facilities are maximally operational.
 Outside festival season, the temple is accessible but facilities are minimal.
 The cave-temple is a natural cave; darshan requires walking/trekking to the cave entrance.
 No formal "opening hours" — the cave is continuously accessible to those who can reach it.
 Pakistani Army personnel provide security and assistance during the Yatra.

 Hinglaj Mata Temple is, according to the most significant traditions within Shakti Peeth theology, the supreme Shakti Peeth — the most powerful of all 51 Peethas.
 This supreme status derives from the body part that fell here: Sati's head (brahmarandhra — the crown chakra, the seat of divine consciousness).
 In yogic and Tantric understanding, the head/ crown chakra (Sahasrara) is the highest seat of spiritual energy in the human body.
 Where the head/crown of the divine mother fell, the most concentrated form of Shakti resides.
 Hinglaj is referred to in ancient texts as both a Shakti Peeth and as a site of immense antiquity — predating many formal temple traditions.
 The cave temple in Balochistan lies at the intersection of the Vedic Saraswati River civilization's western reach and the Indus Valley cultures.
-The goddess here is also known as "Nani" (maternal grandmother) by local Balochi and Sindhi Muslim communities — reflecting the cross-cultural veneration that uniquely characterizes this remote sacred site.
-Pakistan's largest pilgrimage — the Hinglaj Yatra — brings together Hindu pilgrims from across Pakistan (and historically from India) as well as local Muslim devotees who revere Nani Mata.
+The goddess here is also known as "Nani" (maternal grandmother) by local Shakti devotees across the region, reflecting the enduring sacred memory of this remote site.
+Pakistan's largest pilgrimage — the Hinglaj Yatra — brings together Hindu pilgrims from across Pakistan (and historically from India).
 The Pakistani government and military actively facilitate the Yatra, providing security, medical assistance, and logistical support — a remarkable example of the state supporting a Hindu pilgrimage tradition.

 Hinglaj's religious significance is ancient.
 The site is mentioned in the Mahabharata and several Puranas, establishing its antiquity as a place of goddess worship well before the formal Shakti Peeth framework was systematized in medieval texts.
 The Hindu pilgrimage traditions of Sindh and Balochistan — the regions of pre-Partition India that are now Pakistan — were centred significantly on Hinglaj.
 The Sindhi Hindu communities maintained this pilgrimage across centuries.
 After Partition (1947), most Sindhi Hindus migrated to India, but the remaining Pakistani Hindu community (especially in Sindh and Balochistan) continued the Yatra.
 The Pakistani government's support for the Hinglaj Yatra is noted as an example of Pakistan's stated commitment to protecting its Hindu religious minority's sacred sites.
 The Pakistani Army's logistical assistance for the Yatra — providing security across the remote Makran terrain — has been a consistent feature of the annual event.
 Historically, Indian pilgrims attended the Yatra before Partition (the goddess drew pilgrims from across undivided India and beyond).
 In the post-Partition period, limited Indian participation occurred.
 Currently, Indian access is effectively blocked by India-Pakistan relations.